 In practice, we may not be able to compute $Y^*_h(x)$ and $E^*_h(x)$ for all $h\in\mathcal{H}$ because of the limit on computational resources.
-Hence, we face the fundamental problem of causal inference that prohibits us to evaluate the ITE in \eqref{eq:ite}.
+Hence, we face the fundamental problem of causal inference that prohibits us to exactly evaluate the ITE in \eqref{eq:ite}.
 To this end, we will denote the \emph{observed} prediction and explanation by $Y_h(x) = Y^*_h(x)\,|\, H=h$ and $E_h(x) = E^*_h(x)\,|\, H=h$, respectively.
 Both \eqref{eq:extended_te_2} and \eqref{eq:extended_te_3} can be defined in terms of $Y_h(x)$ and $E_h(x)$, but the empirical estimates of these quantities may not correspond to the true treatment effects as Assumption \ref{asp:exchangeability} may not hold.
 We also state the common assumptions in the PO framework: \begin{ass}[Unconfoundedness] There exists no unobserved confounder between $Y_h$ and $H$ (and $E_h$ and $H$). \end{ass}

+Since we will use a large collection of pre-trained models to assess the impact of hyperparameters on prediction and explanation, Assumption \ref{asp:unconfoundedness} guarantees that no unobserved common factors could have influenced the choice of hyperparameters and outcomes (i.e., prediction and explanation).

 \textbf{Model zoos as data:} In order to study the effect of hyperparameters on downstream $Y$ and $E$, one must first obtain a large collection of models which are the result of combinations of the hyperparameters under study.
-Fortunately, such datasets already exist (\emph{model zoo}s~\citep{unterthiner2020predicting, jiang2018predicting}).
-We use the dataset provided by \citet{unterthiner2020predicting}, a large collection of existing models that have already been trained with pre-specified hyperparameters.
-We describe in greater detail in \cref{sec:model_zoo_details}.
+Fortunately, such datasets already exist, namely, \emph{model zoo}s~\citep{unterthiner2020predicting, jiang2018predicting}.
+We use the dataset provided by \citet{unterthiner2020predicting}, a large collection of existing models that have already been trained with pre-specified hyperparameters (see \cref{sec:model_zoo_details} for more detail).